 The third webinar in this series will focus on what happens to your data after you submit it to a public repository and will address the question of data ownership.

 Giving data context, structure and meaningMetadata, standards and ontologies are common ways of providing data with context, structure and meaning.
 This webinar will explore the benefits of using them in your work and why they are important for linking data together.

 Tools for data managementThere are many data management tools available.
-This webinar will explore some of the available data management tools and show you how you can use them in your own work.
+This webinar will explore some of the tools that you can use to create data managment plans and for applying FAIR data stewardship in your own work.

 Myths and best practiceThis webinar will explore common myths of data management.
 It will also provide data management hints and tips you can use in your own research.

 This webinar series is aimed at biological researchers who are working with, or managing data and those who need to create data management plans.
 No prior knowledge of bioinformatics is required but an understanding of biology and biological research would be an advantage.